This feature is currently in beta.

-Access Strings View Via Projects
+Access Strings View Via Projects in the Classic UX

 If the new Strings view has been enabled for projects for your account, you can click the "Strings View (beta)" link available from any of the 4 Content -> Translations pages (Awaiting Authorization, Excluded, In Progress, Completed).

-Access Strings View Via New User Experience
+Access Strings View Via the New User Experience

 If you have been given access to our New User Experience, all projects have a link to the projects Strings view via the Strings tab.